ZacharyDinerstein/brooklyn_visitor/README.md

-#The Visitor

-##One liners:
+#THE VISITOR

-##1. a website where New Yorkers can post true stories about living in new york city.
+#A website where New Yorkers can post true stories about what it's like to live in New York City.

 ##2.
 NPR's The Moth for writers

 ## 3. Find out what it's like to live in New York City from the people who do

+## Heroku Link ##

+#brookyn-visitor.herokuapp.com/

 This is site was thought of a few years ago when a friend and I realized that, even though everyone we knew had as least a half dozen great new york stories, there was not a website devoted to sharing those stories with the world.